 Records, History, and the Art that Made Them

-Platforms like Spotify and Apply Music give us an ease and accessibility to both accessing and purchasing music that certainly makes it appealing, but it does lack in one of the quintessential elements we fell in love with, cover and interior album art.
+Platforms like Spotify and Apply Music give us an ease and accessibility to both accessing and purchasing music that certainly makes it appealing.
+This does lack in one of the quintessential elements we fell in love with, cover and interior album art.
 You might be thinking, “there still are album and cover images,” but I am thinking about vinyl art!

-Buying a record means you are purchasing 1 part music and one part art.
+Buying a record means you are purchasing one part music and one part art.
 The covers pull us in and the music entrances us.
-Listening to music on vinyl means engaging with the album, admiring its art, while the music filled the air.
+Listening to music on vinyl means engaging with the album, admiring its art, while the music fills the air.

 When records were initially put into production, they were practical and functional, wrapped in plain paper covers or cardboard sleeves offering protection, but little visual interest.
 Columbia Records first art director, Alexander Steinweiss, is the artist who we can directly credit for revolutionizing album cover art.
 “His use of ‘visual forms and shapes to express music using fresh approaches’ was also extremely influential, as he sought new ways to present metaphorical representations of music groups through his cover art (Megg’s History of Graphic Design, 321)” (Mari, 2018).